 Understanding iShares Silver Trust's Unusual Options Activity

-Shares of iShares Silver Trust (NYSE:SLV) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $23.25.
+On Tuesday, shares of iShares Silver Trust (NYSE:SLV) saw unusual options activity.
+After the option alert, the stock price moved down to $23.15.

 - Trade Type: PUT